terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 - Fine-tune account settings
 - Deploy more Watson components, such as watsonx.governance
-- Deploy to a resource group
+- Deploy to an existing resource group
 - Reuse existing Key Protect keys
+- Reuse existing IBM Cloud service instances (Secrets Manager, key Protect, Event Notifications, Watsonx services)
-- Tune the parameters of the provisioned Code Engine project
+- Adjust the parameters of your provisioned Code Engine project or OpenShift cluster to meet specific requirements.

 To edit the member configuration, select **Edit** from the Options icon ![Options icon](/images/action-menu-icon.svg "Options") in the member configuration row.